 From there I trekked further up the hill.
 At a plateau area is a power transmission tower and a big bare spot.
 Now why is that bare when all around there is thick weeds and briers?
 Also as the ground slopes away to the north there is some stakes and hay bales to insure there isn’t any erosion.
 Someone was doing something here and Ardi did say to look for a flat area.

 I keep thinking this could be it.
 When buried the dirt is compacted to insure there is little chance of people like me falling into a sink hole.
-Or even worse into the shaft itself.
+Or even worse into the mine itself.
 More over compacted soil does not support vegetation hence the bareness.
 This is also in line with where I found the metal parallel rails.
 Here is a picture looking back at that clump of trees where I found the rails.

 Of course I took a video.
 This is a 360 degree view of the bare dirt area and the surrounding terrain.